 - Versions of modern sporting rifles are legal to own in all 50 states, with varying degrees of regulation, provided that the purchaser passes the mandatory FBI background check required for all retail firearm purchases.
 Additionally, some jurisdictions place arbitrary bans on the standard capacity magazines commonly sold with and designed to operate in modern sporting rifles.
 More information can be found in the National Instant Criminal Background Checks System (NICS) and Standard Capacity Magazines issue briefs.

-- Modern sporting rifles are commonly used by participants in a popular new shooting discipline, “3-Gun,” the fastest growing shooting sport.14
+- Modern sporting rifles are commonly used by participants in one of the most popular target shooting disciplines, “3-Gun,” which is now the fastest growing shooting sport.

 Elected officials should ensure that legislation is based on evidence, rather than emotions, cosmetics, or appearance.
 Semi-automatic firearms like the modern sporting rifle are now one of the most popular types of firearms in America and are used for a wide variety of legitimate purposes, including hunting, varmint control, shooting sports, and personal defense.
 The sportsmen’s community must continue to find ways to educate the populace on the modern sporting rifle and its role in recreational shooting and hunting to avoid the negative and misguided stereotypes and images commonly associated with these firearms.

 For more information regarding this issue, please contact Brent Miller (202) 543-6850 x13; email@example.com.

 Your opinion counts